 The assessments indicate that greater risks of modern slavery are present in our value chain.
-As a global operator who operates and procures services in different regions, there is an increased risk of labour rights violations.
-The majority of our suppliers are UK entities or European owned entities.
-Our assessments have indicated that there are areas of vulnerability in our operations including the use of migrant workers, contracted labour and manning agencies, especially with suppliers that are using additional labour sourced with third parties or suppliers that subcontract in regions which lack general employee protections.
-We have consequently identified 3 high risk supplier categories, which have since been prioritised for enhanced supplier due diligence.
+As a global operator that operates and procures services in different regions, there is an increased risk of labour rights violations.
+70% of our suppliers are local Australian entities, although some may have overseas ownership.
+Of the remaining 30%, the suppliers are mainly based in China, Singapore, PNG and Europe.
+In some of these locations, workers in the upstream value chain may be at a higher risk in terms of instability, lack of benefits, wage insecurity and vulnerability to exploitation.
+Our assessments showed that areas of vulnerability in our operations include the use of migrant workers, contracted labour and manning agencies, especially in regions which lack general employee protections.
+We have consequently identified 12 high risk supplier categories, which have since been prioritised for enhanced supplier due diligence.